Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Quantum sawtooth map

 where $\hat{\mathcal{T}}$ is the time-ordering operator, $\kparam \equiv \Kparam/\Tparam$ is the quantum kicking parameter, and $\beta \equiv 2\pi/N$ for $N$ basis states.
 In the context of quantum computing $N=2^n$ for $n$ qubits.
-This single-period propagator is often called a Floquet operator, but since it corresponds to a classical map it is also known as a quantum map.
-Periodicity matching between the classical and quantum systems gives $\Tparam = 2\pi \Lparam /N$ for positive integer $\Lparam$ \cite{porter2021observability}.
-Note that when N is a power of two, making $\Lparam$ even would allow $\Lparam/N$ to simplify and reduce the pseudorandomness of the eigenphases of $U_{pot}$ and $U_{kin}$, disrupting the chaotic dynamics, so $\Lparam$ is assumed odd.
+Eq.~\ref{eq:QSM_def} is exact with no Trotter error due to the delta-function potential that is kicked periodically in time.
+In this instant the potential energy overwhelms the kinetic energy and so can be considered to occur at the beginning of each time step, entirely before the kinetic evolution.
+The whole single-period propagator is often called a Floquet operator with periodicity one \citep{rudner2020floquet} since it uses a time-periodic Hamiltonian, but since it corresponds to a classical map it is also known as a quantum map.
+(See the Conclusions \& Outlook section of \cite{mori2023floquet} for a review of Floquet theory in the context of open quantum systems.)
+Periodicity matching between the classical and quantum systems gives $\Tparam = 2\pi \Lparam /N$ for positive integer $\Lparam$ \citep{porter2022observability}.

-Note a partial symmetry between the phases of $U_{kin}$ and $U_{pot}$: $\Tparam=\Lparam* 2\pi/N$ while $-\kparam \beta^2 = -\Kparam/\Lparam* 2\pi/N$.
+Note a partial symmetry between the phases of $\Ukin$ and $\Upot$: $\Tparam=\Lparam* 2\pi/N$ while $-\kparam \beta^2 = -\Kparam/\Lparam* 2\pi/N$.
 Typically the qubits are mapped to the $\pindex$-basis, but mapping instead to the $\qindex$-basis would swap the roles of $\Lparam$ and $-\Kparam/\Lparam$.